neoxic/lua-mongo/README.md

     return TestObject(id, name)
 end

--- Anything callable can serve as a BSON handler.
-For instance, it can be a table or userdata -- with a '__call' metamethod.

--- Note that the same handler will be called for each nested document.
-Thus, the handler should -- be able to differentiate documents based on some internal criteria.
+-- Note that the same handler is called for each document.
+Thus, the handler should be able -- to differentiate documents based on some internal criteria.

 local object = TestObject(id, 'John Smith')
 print(object)